binaryf/LIFL/README.md

 Additional to the previous version of the project, known as loggedfs, this is added:

--Remote logging.
++ Remote logging.
 (SQL).
--Log data analyzing becomes easier with SQL.
++ Log data analyzing becomes easier with SQL.
--Logging of user's tty, login time and remote host address.
++ Logging of user's tty, login time and remote host address.
--A seperated cmd and arguments list.
++ A seperated cmd and arguments list.
--Parent process pid also with the parent cmd.
++ Parent process pid also with the parent cmd.
--Error messages are now stored as human readable strings.
++ Error messages are now stored as human readable strings.
--Simple 'on' and 'off' switches to increase performance.
++ Simple 'on' and 'off' switches to increase performance.
--An experimental write data dump feature is implented.
++ An experimental write data dump feature is implented.
  Controlled with options to limit the output to the effective userid, write size or a specified command you might want to target.